 The upright capacity needed for a given application is determined by multiplying the weight placed on each each arm level times the number of arm levels per upright column.

-The arm capacity needed for a given application is determined by taking the total weight needed for each product level and dividing that number by the amount of arms used for that product level.
+The arm capacity needed for a given application is determined by taking the total weight needed for each product level and dividing that number by the number of arms used for that product level.
 This number is calculated with the assumption that the load will be evenly distributed from front-to-back and from side-to-side.

 In a cantilever rack with two upright columns, the horizontal distance between the cantilever arms should be half the length of the items being stored, leaving 1/4 of the length hanging over on each end.
 In a rack with three upright columns, the distance between cantilever arms should be 1/3 of the product length, leaving 1/6 of the product length hanging over on each end.